 - We have conducted 878 factory spot checks and 688 third party audits.
-The group interviews focused on worker welfare. - The group held five global supplier exhibitions with the aim of supporting strategic growth regions and educating suppliers on the group's code of conduct and - three key strategic growth regions for the group, to oversee supply chain
+The group conducts internal audits and unannounced traceability visits daily, which include worke interviews focused on worker welfare. - The group held five global supplier exhibitions with the aim of supporting strategic growth regions and educating suppliers on the group's code of conduct and available support - We appointed an Ethical compliance manager in Morocco, Egypt and Pakistan three key strategic growth regions for the group, to oversee supply chain compliance standards - We commissioned Slave-Free Alliance to conduct an independent assessment on or Burnley distribution centre